 Human vs. Veterinary Medicine

 In veterinary medicine, we have to do the same thing.
-Because so few people have pet insurance, many more people decline the cardiologist referral than do human patients.
-This is where our job as veterinarians becomes harder.
+Because so few people have pet insurance, many decline the cardiologist referral.
+This is where a vet’s job becomes harder.

 - Drut, A., Ribas, T., et al. (2015).
 Prevalence of physiologic heart murmurs in a population of 95 healthy young adult dogs.
 Small Animal Practice, 56(2).
 112–118.